 The storage of credentials in a recoverable format makes them subject to credential reuse attacks by malicious users.
 If a system administrator can recover the credential directly or use a brute force search on the information available to him, he can use the credential on other accounts.

 The use of recoverable credentials significantly increases the chance that credentials will be used maliciously.
-In fact, it should be noted that recoverable encrypted credentials provide no significant benefit over plain-text credentials since they are subject not only to reuse by malicious attackers but also by malicious insiders.
+Recoverable encrypted credentials provide no significant benefit over plain-text credentials since they are subject not only to reuse by malicious attackers but also by malicious insiders.

 7.17.4 Avoiding the vulnerability or mitigating its effects